phanikishoreg/dist-sys-exercises/lec-3/discovery/REPORT.md

 * If you observe the logs of Proxy, Discovery and Conversion servers, you'll see the distributed behavior.

-## Changle, Ashwini, Mruganka: Can you add the exact steps you followed to show the working?
-Commands used to run each!
-Steps and sample of one multi-step conversion!
-## The commands to run the setup are in the Readme file.
-Followinf is an example of multi-step conversion.
 *in to m
 Proxy server ->
 ```